NizamuddinMandekar/Gesture-Recognition-System-CNN/README.md

 ## Description

-This repository contains code for a Deep learning project focusing on image classification using Convolutional Neural networks (CNNs).
+This repository contains code for a Deep learning project focusing on  Gesture-Recognition using Convolutional Neural networks (CNNs).
 The code is written in Python and utilizes libraries such as Keras, TensorFlow, NumPy, Pandas, Matplotlib, Seaborn, and OpenCV.

 ## Table of Contents